 The nature of the Punjabi film industry has become such that we give more significance to a singer-turned-actor than an actor even for the profile of an actor.
 There isn’t precisely anything lawbreaking in it, but it has its own ramifications which most of the times work against the actor.

-What this above-mentioned emphasis does is that it makes the life of being an actor difficult for the actor because people somehow don’t give them the importance of an actor, especially if he is in the early stages of his career.
+What this above-mentioned emphasis does is that it makes the life of being an actor difficult for the actor because people somehow don’t give him the importance of an actor, especially if he is in the early stages of his career.
 If there is one name which has made his way through this prejudice, he is Dev Kharoud.

 From working in theatrical plays to TV serials to movies being shelved to not getting any work at all in movies, Kharoud has now turned the tables to become an A-list actor in Punjab.
 Having delivered three super-hit movies in as many years, Kharoud has officially announced himself in the elite list of leading actors in the Punjabi film industry.

 The most intriguing aspect of his success is that all these movies have been biopics – two parts of the ‘Rupinder Gandhi’ series and a recently released ‘Dakuaan Da Munda‘.
 Rupinder Gandhi and Mintu Gurusaria might appear of the same nature to some people.
 There is no hiding to the fact that they are same in a way but that doesn’t mean there is no contrast between them.
 The varied contrast between both the personalities was well differentiated by Kharoud in both his movies.
 The way in which he didn’t let nuances of Gandhi come into the Gurusaria in itself defines his dexterity in front of the camera.